aosabook/500lines/pedometer/chapter.md

 # A Perfect World

-TODO: A physicist, a mathematician, and a software engineer joke...

 Many software engineers reflecting on their training will remember having the pleasure of living in a very perfect world.
 We were taught to solve discrete problems, with defined parameters, in an ideal domain.

 Then, we were thrown into the real world, with all of its complexities and challenges.
 It's messy, which makes it all the more exciting.
 When you can solve a real-life problem, with all of its quirks, you can build software that really helps people, every day.